kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 ### The `while` loop

 The `while` loop is the simplest of all.
-It iterates over a block of code as long as the base condition holds `True`.
+It iterates over a block of code as long as the base condition holds true.

 **Syntax**
 ```python